MY STORY

 My 6-year experience in the probate court shed light on significant shortcomings in the state's probate court system.
 It highlights an urgent need for reforms to protect the rights and assets of vulnerable individuals and to ensure that judges, lawyers, clerks, GALS, guardians, and conservators act in the best interests of those they are appointed to represent.
 This is a catalyst for legal changes and increased accountability in the entire probate process to prevent future abuse.

-What are some of the issues seen in the Family Court Systems?
+What are some of the other issues seen in the Family Court Systems?

 1. Financial Exploitation: